pdalcol/Zippex/README.md

 ```Apex
 public Set<String> getFileNames()
 ```
-Returns a set of filenames from the current zip archive.
+Returns a set of filenames from the current Zip archive.
 ######Parameters
 Name       | Type              | Description
 -----------|-------------------|--------
-**Return** | Set&lt;String&gt; | Returns all file names including full path in the current zip archive
+**Return** | Set&lt;String&gt; | Returns all file names including full path in the current Zip archive
 ######Example
 ```Apex
 Attachment sampleAttachment = [SELECT Name, Body FROM Attachment WHERE Id='<ID_OF_ATTACHMENT>'];